US Symbols and Famous Places that are quite Fascinating

 Tens of millions of bison, also known as buffalo, once thundered across a range stretching from central Canada through the Great Plains and northern Mexico.

 After a century-long slaughter driven by commercial hunting for buffalo pelts, the population dwindled to a thousand or fewer by the late 1800s.
-However, about 30,000 wild bison now once again roam the country, with the largest population in Yellowstone National Park.

 They can also be found scattered in public, tribal, and private lands in the U.S. and Canada.